A Fundamental Theorem for the $K$-theory of connective $\mathbb{S}$-algebras: Introduction

-Although this is a classical result, for noncommutative rings no complete proof exists in the literature, even in the case of discrete rings.
-Our proof of the theorem for simplicial rings follows the outline given by Weibel \cite{cw2} which, in turn, follows the original proof due to Quillen, appearing in \cite{dg}.
+Although the Fundamental Theorem is a classical result for discrete rings, no detailed proof exists in the literature in the non-commutative case.
+Our proof of the theorem for simplicial rings follows the outline given by Weibel \cite[Chap.V, Th.8.2]{cw2} which, in turn, is based on the original approach of Quillen, appearing in \cite{dg}.
 Some technical elements of the proof follow Lueck and Steimle's approach from \cite{lueck}.
-The Resolution Theorem (Theorem \ref{resolution_thm}) requires retooling of Waldhausen's Sphere Theorem \cite{fw2}*{Theorem 1.7.2} in order to produce the required results for simplicial rings.
+The Resolution Theorem (Theorem \ref{resolution_thm}) requires retooling of Waldhausen's Sphere Theorem \cite[Theorem 1.7.2]{fw2} in order to produce the required results for simplicial rings.
 We utilize the reformulation in the first author's PhD thesis \cite{fontes} to provide this key step of the proof.

+We would like to thank the referee for their careful reading and insightful critique of an earlier version of this paper.